 - If coming up with the full picture right now seems a bit much, then take one chunk and focus on that, for example, the next month or two and outline the steps you need to take

 📝 WRITE IT DOWN!
 Put this list somewhere you look every day.
-For me, that’s my wall behind my desk at home.
+For me, that’s the wall behind my desk at home.
 Then use this as a visual reminder when you’re focused on all the negatives.

 If you’re clear on the direction you’re headed, then when tasks, assignments, favors, etc., come across your path, it’ll be that much easier to say “No” if it will take you off course.
 You’ll think twice about them, and what they will cost you in the time you have to reach your goal(s).
-Now granted, this may not apply to essential tasks like feeding the kiddos, laundry, and cooking, so if you’re feeling overwhelmed with those tasks, then maybe you need to get better organized to help lessen the stress (lookout for a post to come soon for those tips).
+Now granted, this may not apply to essential tasks like feeding the kiddos, laundry, and cooking, so if you’re feeling overwhelmed with those tasks, then maybe you need to get better organized to help lessen the stress (look out for a post to come soon for those tips).

 3. REMEMBERING WHO YOU ARE

-You’re a super lucky gold depositing thing of beauty, remember!
+You’re a super lucky gold-depositing thing of beauty, remember!

 This part is fun.
-You get to think about and again, yes,📝 WRITE DOWN, all the ways you are amazing.
+You get to think about, and again, yes,📝 WRITE DOWN, all the ways you are amazing.

 This exercise might seem odd at first and maybe even a bit uncomfortable, but identifying your attributes is crucial on the road to understanding who you are.
 I promise if you’re drawing a blank, once you start writing, the ideas will flow.